 All mimsy were the borogoves,

 Each letter (upper case only, of course - this was the 1960's) was represented by a phoneme.
 The commonest English letters were represented by the commonest English phonemes, so the result approximated the spectrum of an innocuous English speaker.
 Pauses were put in that matched human breathing.
+(There were hilarious moments sorting this out: listening to real people speaking, analysing the results, then comparing the measurements to the prototype Jaberwocky with Carroll's rhyme in mind!)
 Do remember that no computer then could even come close to analysing voice waveforms in real-time, so we had to design the "phonemes" so that discrete-component audio filters could sort them out and output DTL (diode-transistor-logic) digital signals.

 Well, to skip technical details, we worked out that a deterministic 50 kilobaud signal with a proper spectrum could be hidden in a standard TV signal of the time with no possibility then of detection that it was there except by someone who knew the code.
 And so, the spirit of Jaberwocky went coast to coast, on a TV network that I won't name even to this day.

 Paranoiac?
 Not if you grew up in the world I did.

 Of course, by 1983 and TCP/IP, 110 baud was laughable, 50 kilobaud trunk lines even more so.
 But, when you read the accounts of the network pioneers who came after me, who did their best to design the modern Internet so that no one could ever control it, remember where we all began - with egomaniacs who were determined to dominate the entire world or destroy it if they couldn't. (eg: "We shall never capitulate, no, never.
 We may be destroyed but if we are, we shall drag a world with us, a world in flames."
 Adolf Hitler, the democratically selected chancellor of Germany, 1934.)